spinnaker/spinnaker.io/content/en/docs/setup/_index.md

 linkTitle: "Setup"
 weight: 1
 description: >
-  Instructions for installing and setting up Spinnaker
+  Instructions for installing and setting up Spinnaker.
 ---

 These pages contain instructions for installing and setting up Spinnaker